 What Is A Powered Mixer and Why Use One?

-A powered mixer is a mixing console that comes with an in-built amplifier designed to send audio signals and current to a set of passive speakers.
+A powered mixer is a mixing console that comes with an in-built amplifier designed to send audio signals and currents to a set of passive speakers.
 It’s a major setup in the passive PA system.

 Powered Mixers Design and Connections